A little extra effort to curb winter boredom can go a long way for you and your pets

 Tricks for cohabiting peacefully

 Constant access to their favorite person and a desire to be part of the action means working from home with pets can be challenging at times.
-Even if you’re not telecommuting, setting boundaries in your space and time will help prevent separation anxiety when life returns to normal.
+Even if you’re not telecommuting, setting boundaries in your space and time will help prevent separation anxiety in the future.
 Some ideas to get you started:

 - Make your pet an honorary coworker.
 Create a spot near your desk where they can see you and relax near you while you work.